-As the only direct source of contact with the ground, footwear can affect an individual’s posture, stability, balance and walking pattern, influencing the risk of falls.
+As the only direct source of contact with the ground, footwear can affect an individual’s posture, stability, balance and gait, influencing the risk of falls.
 In addition, older adults may experience foot-related problems, such as foot pain, reduced range of motion, toe weakness and toe deformity, which are also risk factors for falls.

 Older adults should see a podiatrist for a foot check annually or if they have any foot concerns.
 Podiatry WA can assist you in finding a podiatrist in an older adult’s local area.